Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How do I dispose of used syringes safely?
+How should I dispose of used syringes at home?

-Place used syringes immediately in a puncture-resistant sharps container.
-Follow local rules for disposal or drop-off.
-Do not throw loose needles in household trash or recycling.
-Many communities offer pharmacy or community collection programs for safe sharps disposal.
+Place used syringes immediately into a labeled, puncture-resistant sharps container.
+Keep it out of reach of children and pets.
+When the container is about three-quarters full, follow local rules for disposal or take-back programs.
+Do not place loose sharps in household trash or recycling.
+Your pharmacy or local health department can advise on safe drop-off locations.